reportportal/docs/src/md/src/InstallationSteps/DeployWithoutDocker.md

-In order to get started with ReportPortal on CentOS/RHEL Linux distributions with no Docker/Kubernetes usage please use the following guide:
+In order to get started with ReportPortal on CentOS/RHEL Linux distributions with no Docker/Kubernetes usage please follow the guide below:

 https://github.com/reportportal/shell-installation